MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/copy-instance.md

 2. Redirect the component to another service instance such as one running [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)] or [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)].

 3. Do nothing – leave the component as is in the copy instance.
-For example, you might decide to allow Yammer posting to both the copy and production instances.
+For example, you might decide to allow Yammer posting to both the copy and Production instances.

-   Here are some possible application components in the copy instance that could have external connections and therefore could impact services with the same connections in your production instance.
+   Here are some possible application components in the copy instance that could have external connections and therefore could impact services with the same connections in your Production instance.

 - **Email**.
 A mailbox cannot be synced with two different instances.
 For a full copy instance, the user mailboxes in the copy instance must be disabled so the mailboxes do not attempt to send or receive email, or track appointments, contacts, or tasks.
 Set synchronization for the following to None.